A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Additional Simulation Results

-\text{} \\ Here, we note one additional observation: directed networks exhibits better clustering performance than undirected networks.
-This is because converting a directed network into an undirected one leads to the loss of edge information.
-Therefore, we expect both ASE and DASE to perform better on directed networks, where no information is lost.
+Similar to Section \ref{sec:sims}, we note here that the clustering methods achieve better clustering performance for directed graphs than for undirected graphs, due to the fact that converting a directed network into an undirected one leads to loss of edge information, and thus this drop in performance is to be expected.